Discussing the Topics of Your EPA 608 Certification Exam – Part 1

 Mainstream Engineering Corporation and EPATest.com are here to help technicians earn their EPA certifications, providing online resources and proctoring to help professionals build their careers and provide better services.

 Today, we’ll begin to highlight the subjects covered on the EPA 608 certification exam.
-Keep reading to learn more, and be sure to browse our certifications to start your testing process!
+Keep reading to learn more, and browse our certifications to start your testing process.

-Regardless of the level of training or type of EPA certification, technicians will be tasked with possessing a core knowledge of refrigerants and their safe practices, as well as their hazards for the environment when not handled properly.
+Regardless of the level of training or type of EPA certification, technicians must have a core knowledge of refrigerants and their safe practices, as well as their hazards for the environment when not handled properly.

 Health and Environmental Impact